yiffyrusdev/sabry/README.md

 That will perform *much* better:

 - All scope members - like `scope::breadcumbs` - wont contain repeating scope hash, just the original class/id selector
+    - So instead of scope members (which [aren't](https://github.com/yiffyrusdev/sabry/issues/2) autocompleted for sass-in-the-rust yet) you could just write bare selectors, as you do, for example, with svelte: `<li class="breadcumbs__item">`
 - You will not encounter [the catch](#scoping) with nested tagname selectors

 Also, this isn't really exclusive leptos-supporting feature.
 It just changes scoping behavour.